Find Trade Colleges

 3% Freshmen Loans

-There are 8,819 students at Triton College in total, 2,557 are full-time undergraduates.
+There are 2,557 full-time undergraduates at Triton College, and 8,819 students altogether.
 The school has a student-to-faculty ratio of 19 to 1.

-Roughly 3% of students at Triton College take out loans to pay for college.
-The typical student loan amount is $4,851 a year.
+Approximately 3% of the students who attend this school take out loans.
+The average amount of student loans is $4,851 a year.
 The school reports a student loan default rate of 3.5% which is much lower than the average rate of 10.8%!

 Students who graduate from Triton College with a bachelor’s degree make an average of $33,229 during the early years of their career after graduation.